 Robert Beatty lives in Asheville, North Carolina with his wife and three daughters, who help create and refine his stories.
-He loves to explore the historic Biltmore Estate and the darkened forest trails where his novels take place.
+He loves to explore the historic Biltmore Estate and the Blue Ridge Mountains where his novels take place.
 He writes full-time now, but in his past lives, Beatty was one of the early pioneers of cloud computing, the founder/CEO of Plex Systems, the co-founder of Beatty Robotics, and the chairman/CTO of Narrative Magazine.
 In 2007, he was named an Entrepreneur of the Year.
-When asked about the inspiration for his books, Robert said, “The Serafina and Willa books were inspired by my desire to write about unusual and heroic young girls for my three daughters."
+When asked about the inspiration for his writing, Robert said, “The Serafina and Willa books were inspired by my desire to write about heroic young girls for my three daughters."

 A few years ago, when his young daughters Camille and Genevieve became interested in electronics, Robert and his daughters started building robots together.
 As their skills developed, the three of them became the co-founders of Beatty Robotics.
 Their company builds highly functional replicas of Mars Rovers and other spacecraft for science museums and aerospace companies.
 Today, their robots are operating in the New York Hall of Science, the Asheville Museum of Science, Malaysia, the Czech Republic, and other locations around the world.
 Robert and his daughters have become inspiring role models not just for young roboticists and makers, but for parents and children who enjoy learning together through hands-on creation.
 In 2014, Robert and his daughters were commended by the Director of NASA for their robotic creations and invited to the White House by President Obama.
 In his speech to the nation, President Obama cited the Beatty family as a shining example of American entrepreneurial spirit.
 It’s fair to say, that on any given day, it’s likely that Robert, his wife Jennifer, and his daughters (now three!) will either be working on their latest Serafina / Willa novel, exploring Biltmore, hiking in the Great Smoky Mountains, or building their latest robot.
 It’s always a family affair.